About the College

 The Bucks County Community College Foundation was established in 1982 as a non-profit educational trust under Section 501(c)(3) of the Internal Revenue Code to provide expanded resources for the growth and development of Bucks County Community College.

-In its quest to advance the College as a community of excellence, the Foundation proactively approaches the private sector of the Bucks County community to secure financial support and other assistance.
+In its quest to advance the College as a community of excellence, the Foundation creates partnerships and raises funds to provide a quality education to all interested and active learners and support both new and existing educational opportunities.
 This community support enhances the College’s ongoing activities and programs as well as initiates new services and programs not adequately funded through traditional sources.

 Foundation funds support instructional resources, campus facilities, scholarships and awards, cultural activities and special College projects.
 The Foundation assists donors in creating the maximum benefit from their gifts, thereby enabling immediate and endowment goals to be enjoyed by both the College and the benefactor.
 In addition to soliciting and receiving funds and other gifts on behalf of the College, the Foundation encourages community awareness through special events, such as the annual Tyler Tasting Party, Golf Classic, and 'Salute to Mothers' Scholarship Tea.